Each Youth Received A Scholarship

 Senior celebration was a great experience our graduating seniors pass the torch to our younger members to illustrate teaching the younger generations to make the most out of the Club experience.

-Passing of the Torch ceremony allows graduating seniors to see the younger generation looking up at them as role models and potential mentors.
-It is a reminder of where they came from and the responsibility to give back to the youth before them.
+Passing of the Torch ceremony allows graduating seniors to be role models for the younger generation looking up at them.
+It is a reminder of where they came from and the responsibility to give back to future generations.

 “Seeing our graduate share a torch with a rising 1st grader was symbolic of the sharing with the next generation the rich experiences and knowledge that they have gained through their formative years of schooling,” Robertson shared.
 “It is a must that we keep passing the torch on to each generation to come.”